zgabaj/IBAProject/README.md

 - change studentCntroller : "/student" show studens info , "/add" for adding new student from "/student" you can add new student, edit or view student data

+Level 8
+- change return value of ShowAllStudent method in StudentServce interface to Collection
+- create DAO interface and DAOImpl
+- create StudentServiceDBImpl
+- add anotations in Student class
+- fix error meassage for wrong date format
+- change student controller to use new StudentService to sotre data in database
+- create sql script for table student
+- create hibernate.cfg.xml and log4j.xml configuration files
+- add database configuration to spring-config.xml
+- smole changes in jsp files